-As early as your freshman year, STAC’s School of Education will require you to participate in 100-150 hours of off-campus classroom activities in regional school districts.
+As early as your freshman year, the School of Education will require you to participate in 100-150 hours of off-campus classroom activities in regional school districts.
 These activities, known as field experiences, involve direct observation of teaching and teaching related to the teacher education program in which you’re enrolled.
 You’ll conduct these field-based activities prior to student teaching.

-You’ll formally apply for admission to our student teaching program during the second semester of your junior year.
+You’ll formally apply for admission to our student teaching program during the second semester of your Junior year.

 To be admitted to our student teaching program, you must:

-- Maintain a minimum GPA of 2.75 in your teacher education courses and in your concentration or major
+- Maintain a minimum GPA of 2.75 in your Teacher Education courses and in your concentration or major

 - Complete all course and fieldwork requirements (see the undergraduate and MST worksheets in STAC’s Student Teaching Manual)